 More details about the competition and application process can be found in the Eye on the Cure Competition and Event Guide.

 Note: If you are interested in submitting a single joint application with another eligible researcher, please contact firstname.lastname@example.org for more details.

 THIS COMPETITION IS NOW COMPLETE.
 LEARN ABOUT THE 2021 CSEL AWARD RESULTS.

-Clinician-scientist ophthalmologists play an essential role in developing new sight-saving treatments.
-FBC’s Clinician-Scientist Emerging Leader (CSEL) Award aims to strengthen the community of clinician-scientists with ophthalmological expertise in Canada by enabling the next generation of ophthalmologists to incorporate research into their careers.
-In 2018, FBC is proud to announce a new partnership with Bayer that will allow us to support more emerging leaders, who will fuel our fight against blindness!
+Clinician-scientist play an essential role in developing new sight-saving treatments.
+FBC’s Clinician-Scientist Emerging Leader (CSEL) Award aims to strengthen the community of clinician-scientists by enabling the next generation of clinicians to incorporate research into their careers.

 FBC Policies & Positions

 Fighting Blindness Canada (FBC) has implemented a patent rights policy for FBC-funded research.
 The policy can be downloaded here: PDF